surenrao/nix/REFACTORING_GUIDE.md

 - Added better comments and documentation
 - Updated description to reflect stable version usage
 - Ensured all inputs follow the same nixpkgs version
+- **Fixed macOS app integration**: Enabled proper linking to `/Applications` for Spotlight and Launchpad

 ### 3. Package Compatibility
-All your current packages are available in NixOS 24.11:
+All your current packages are available and properly integrated:
 - ✅ alacritty
 - ✅ neovim
-- ✅ vscode
+- ✅ vscode (now properly integrated with Spotlight and Launchpad)
 - ✅ tmux
 - ✅ docker
 - ✅ docker-compose
 - ✅ colima
+- ✅ mkalias (added for proper app linking)

 ## Next Steps (Manual Actions Required)